particle-iot/local-communication-example/README.md

 In `setup()` we only have two jobs:

-* Register the Spark function
+* Register the Particle function
 * Set D0–D7 as output pins

 ---